-- Sufferings exist because there are causes that cause them to appear.
-So it makes sense to know what these causes are.
+- Suffering exists because there are causes that cause it to appear.
+So it makes perfect sense to know what these causes are.

-- Once the origins are known, we act on the causes to eradicate them, until we reach the "final liberation".
+- Once the origins are known, we act on the causes to eradicate them, until reaching the "final liberation".

 - The fourth noble truth is that of the path leading to the cessation of suffering, it is the noble eightfold path.

 On certain representations, gazelles are figured at the bottom of the throne on which the Buddha sits, the wheel of the Law can also be carved there.
-Another Gandalan shale relief (1er-3st s.), also from Pakistan, presents Shakyamuni surrounded by his disciples, sitting under the fig tree, touching a wheel on the triratna in the shape of a trident that evokes the three jewels of Buddhism (Buddha - the awakened, Dharma - all the lessons and Sangha - the whole community), says it triratna resting on a second wheel framed by gazelles.
+Another Gandalan shale relief (1er-3st s.), also from Pakistan, presents Shakyamuni surrounded by his disciples, sitting under the fig tree, touching a wheel on the triratna in the shape of a trident which evokes the three jewels of Buddhism (Buddha - the awakened one, Dharma - all the lessons and Sangha - the whole community), says triratna resting on a second wheel framed by gazelles.